HypeCheck

 • What it does

-Cold-pressed organic olive oil is a minimally processed oil extracted from olives without heat or chemicals, preserving its natural polyphenols and oleic acid content.
-As a food, olive oil is a...
+Cold-pressed organic olive oil is a minimally processed fat extracted from olives without heat or chemicals, preserving its natural polyphenols and oleic acid content.
+It is widely associated with...

 • Evidence quality